Gabriele Münter: Early life

 Münter was born to upper middle-class parents in Berlin on 19 February 1877.
+The youngest of four siblings, she had two brothers and a sister.
+In 1884, when she was seven years old, the family settled in Koblenz.

-She began to draw as a child, and her family supported her desire to become an artist with a private tutor.
-After her father died in 1886, in 1897, at the age of twenty, Münter received artistic training in the Düsseldorf studio of artist Ernst Bosch and later at the Damenschule (Women's School) with artist Willy Spatz.
+Münter began to draw as a child, and her family supported her desire to become an artist with a private tutor.
+After her father died in 1886, her mother arranged for her to receive formal drawing lessons through her school in Koblenz.
+In 1897, at the age of twenty, she received artistic training in the Düsseldorf studio of artist Ernst Bosch and later at the Damenschule (Women's School) with artist Willy Spatz.

 By the time she was 21 years old, both of her parents had died and she was living at home with no occupation.
-In 1898, she decided to take a trip to the United States with her sister to visit her extended family.
+That year, in 1898, she decided to take a trip to the United States with her sister to visit her extended family.
+Both girls had inherited a large amount of money, allowing them to live freely and independently.
 They stayed in America for more than two years, mainly in the states of Texas, Arkansas, and Missouri; six sketchbooks survive from Münter's period in America, depicting images of people, plants and landscapes.
-Both girls had inherited a large amount of money, allowing them to live freely and independently.
+During the trip she also took photographs with a portable box camera (Kodak Bull's Eye No. 2) that she received as a present on her twenty-second birthday.

 Her childhood and early adulthood greatly impacted her future artistic career.
 She had a free life unconstrained by convention.
 Münter studied woodcut techniques, sculpture, painting, and printmaking.